rdouglascox/logic_lectures/source/08_functional_completeness.md

 * a set of connectives is **functionally complete** if we can define all possible connectives from the connectives in that set
 * let's prove it!
-* first we'll get clearer on what it means to define one connective in terms of other connectives
+* first, we'll get clearer on what it means to define one connective in terms of other connectives
 * then we'll get clearer on the space of possible connectives
 * then we'll prove that the set of connectives use in PL is functionally